-Takeshi Hayatsu & Collaborators
+Takeshi Hayatsu & Collaborators Under Construction

 Warning

-Allergen Notice –This exhibition contains barley straw
+Allergen Notice – This exhibition contains barley straw.

 Under Construction is an evolving collaborative architecture project, under construction at the Stanley Picker Gallery throughout September – December 2024.
 The exhibition surveys more than a decade of ambitious live-build projects guided by architect Takeshi Hayatsu, working with Kingston University Architecture and Landscape students and a growing cohort of participants and community partners (including The Community Brain, Citizen Zoo, 121 Collective and more).
 Since 2011, these projects have provided imaginative and highly resourceful responses to their chosen locations in collaboration with diverse communities around Kingston, Surbiton, Tolworth and beyond.